opheron/datacurator-filetree/README.md

 # filetree

-Hello and welcome to the [r/datacurator](https://reddit.com/r/datacurator) filetree repository.
+Hello and welcome to my fork of the [r/datacurator](https://reddit.com/r/datacurator) filetree repository.

 We aim to create a unified filetree for all kinds of data, which should help in storing, categorising and retrieving.